aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 Not so fast.
 Don't forget that we are the OS, so we don't have a stack.
 To have a stack, we first need to reserve some bytes and set the stack pointer (`esp`).

-Our stack will be basically some uninitialized bytes. `.bss` section contains statically allocated variables that are declared byt have not been assigned a value yet[\[\*\]](https://en.wikipedia.org/wiki/.bss).
+Our stack will be some uninitialized bytes.
+The `.bss` section contains statically allocated variables that are declared but have not been assigned a value yet[\[\*\]](https://en.wikipedia.org/wiki/.bss).
 So let's put our stack to `.bss` section.

 **boot.s**
 ```